zeeyong/zeeyong.github.io/content/conferences[korean]/conference-paper/[2024, [1] Spring] KSME/index.md

 ---
-title: 'Design Optimization of OLED Display Panels for Drop Impact Resistance Using A Graph Neural Network'
+title: 'A Hypergraph Neural Network-Based Surrogate Model for Predicting the Durability of OLED Displays under Drop Impact'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Jangseop Park
-  - Sunwoong Yang
   - Namwoo Kang*

 # Author notes (optional)
 author_notes:
   - ""
-  - ""
-  - ""
   - "corresponding author"

-date: '2024-08-29T00:00:00Z'
+date: '2024-05-03T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-08-29T00:00:00Z'
+publishDate: '2024-05-03T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).